 If you’ve ever filled out an application for a loan or another financial product, you may have come across a question asking you for the intended use.
 Responding to this question can be scary because you don’t want to risk approval – especially in dire situations.
 Although honesty really is the best policy when it comes to loan applications, lying could land you in a worse financial situation.
-To learn more about personal loans, how to answer the intended use question and common uses for personal loans, continue reading below.
+Let’s dive into the best reasons to get a loan.

 A personal loan is an unsecured form of financing which means that collateral is not required.
 A personal loan term tends to be short to medium in length with varying interest rates.
 The extended interest rate depends on the lender and the borrower’s financial situation.
 Once a borrower is approved for a loan, they start making installment payments that consist of both interest and principal amounts.

 What Is The Best Reason To Get A Loan?

 The best reason to give when applying for a personal loan is the truth.
 In the end, it won’t benefit you or the lender to lie so transparency and honesty are ideal.
 Lenders may seem intimidating on the outside, but in most cases they want you to achieve your financial goals with their help.
 If you lie, it will be challenging for lenders to help you achieve your goals because they won’t have an accurate picture to work off of.

 Best Reasons To Get A Loan

 Personal loans aren’t restricted to a specific purpose the way a mortgage or a car loan is.
 For this reason, there are essentially infinite potential uses for a personal loan.
 However, there are some common themes for personal loan use, let’s take a look at what they are below.

 - Loan Consolidation or Debt Repayment.
 If you’re carrying a lot of credit card debt or other high-interest debt, you can use a personal loan to repay it, this is often called debt consolidation.
 The motive for this is to secure a lower interest rate and to become debt-free.